 NIDA Summer Research Internship Program

-NIDA will begin accepting summer internship applications for the 2025 NIDA Summer Research Internship Program on November 12, 2024.
-Please reach out to Ms. Julie Huffman if you have any questions.
+NIDA is now accepting summer internship applications for the 2025 NIDA Summer Research Internship Program.
+Apply now and reach out to Ms. Julie Huffman if you have any questions.
+The deadline to apply is January 6, 2025.

 The National Institute on Drug Abuse (NIDA) Summer Research Internship Program introduces undergraduate students aged 18 years and older to the field of substance use and addiction.
 Students participate in research internships by working with leading NIDA scientists at universities across the United States for eight weeks during the summer.
 The internship may include laboratory experiments, data collection, data analysis, formal courses, participation in lab meetings, patient interviews, manuscript preparation, and literature reviews.
 In addition, each intern will have an opportunity to deliver a brief presentation on their research project at the end of the internship.